Find your perfect value college

 These changes are also intended to answer another controversy, as research shows families with incomes over $100,000 score an average of 26% higher than students whose families with incomes that make less than $10,000.
 Critics have said for years that the SAT is inherently unfair to poor and minority students.

-SAT Scores Matter, but are More than a number
+SAT Scores Matter, but It’s More Than a Number

-Remember, SATs are one factor and not required by all admissions departments.
+Remember, SATs (like ACT scores) are one factor and not required by all admissions departments.
 Even for those that do require them, SAT scores are far from the only criteria; they also consider grades, recommendations, essays, financial aid, and more.
 Some colleges disregard all standardized testing.
 SAT scores focus on a very specific set of skills – math, verbal and writing – but they do not account for a student’s ability to think critically.
 Nor does the SAT demonstrate anything of their creativity.
-In fact, 700 schools currently do not even require reporting SAT scores.
+In fact, 700 schools currently do not even require reporting SAT scores, and there are more test optional schools by the year.

-While it’s nice to know the College Board is changing the SAT around to be more relevant, the college admission process and student recruitment will not be changed much by that move, as SAT scores are and will continue to be only a single benchmark.
+While it’s nice to know the College Board is changing the SAT around to be more relevant, the college admission process and student recruitment will not be changed much by that move, as a SAT or ACT score is and will continue to be only a single benchmark.

 Are the SATs a Waste of Time?

-At this stage of the game, it’s hard to say point-blank that the SATs are a waste of time – they’re still part of the admissions process for most colleges.
+At this stage of the game, it’s hard to say point-blank that the SATs or any other standardized tests are a waste of time – they’re still part of the admissions process for most colleges.
 But they’re also probably not worth giving yourself an ulcer, either.
 Take some time to get ready for the exam, but spend the most of your energy on making yourself a well-rounded, impressive candidate for admissions by focusing on your real classes, doing extracurricular activities, and developing your writing and interview skills.
 Making yourself stand out as an extraordinary person is what will get you admitted to college and its essential for scholarships.
+So go ahead and submit test scores.
 The SAT is just a number.

 - Top 25 Best Value Online Colleges